The Target Return Band

 It is our opinion that too much emphasis has been placed upon “beating the market”.

 The short-termism or preoccupation with comparing performance against the S&P 500 on a yearly, monthly, quarterly and/or daily basis mirrors the myopic focus that many company analysts have on individual companies beating their quarterly earnings estimates.
 The inherent risk in such an approach is that one may start to lose the forest for the trees.

 At Swan, our objective is to outperform over the full market cycle, rather than to ‘beat the market’ in any short-term period.
 We believe achieving returns within the targeted return band year after year can lead to long-term success.

 Investors generally have goals that require years or even decades to accomplish.
 With such longer-term horizons, we believe the goals of an investor should mirror the goal of the DRS: to produce stable, consistent results.
-Over our 19-year history, that is exactly what we have strived to achieve.
+Since 1997, that is exactly what we have strived to achieve.

 About the author: Marc Odo, CFA®, CAIA®, CIPM®, CFP®, Client Portfolio Manager, is responsible for helping clients and prospects gain a detailed understanding of Swan’s Defined Risk Strategy, including how it fits into an overall investment strategy.
 Formerly Marc was the Director of Research for 11 years at Zephyr Associates.